 Now Mini was a sweet cat.
 Was.
 He followed me around, would wait for me to get ready, and always wanted to cuddle.
 Then he got older.
 By five months his personality was to be as destructive as possible.
 Mini had a vendetta when it came to paper and cardboard boxes.
 If there were any notes in sight, his reaction would be to rip them apart and devour half of it.
 He also developed a habit of attacking his own tail.
 I would mindlessly watch him run in circles until he caught his own tail and bit down.
 I’m not sure what his tail did to piss him off and cause a frenzy, but he was relentless.
 Having an oversize tail has its perks, I guess.

 Mini’s destructive behavior would only amplify if I was out too late.
 On three separate occasions I went over to my friend’s and stayed later than Mini liked.
 And on those three separate occasions I received a call from my roommate.

-Sara: Hey, the cat knocked over the kitchen trashcan and ate out of it.
+Kara: Hey, the cat knocked over the kitchen trashcan and ate out of it.
 I chased him away and he’s hiding.

-Sara: The cat pooped all over the kitchen floor.
+Kara: The cat pooped all over the kitchen floor.

-Sara: There’s vomit in the living room.
+Kara: There’s vomit in the living room.